SunilPark1129/OpenAI-Image/README.md

 ## Project Description

-- A website using the recently popular AI which create images from the users’ text or image.
+- AI creates the picture from user's text/image by requesting the server to openAI.

 ## Features
 > Features that I would like to introduce.